Sound Demixing Challenge 2023 Music Demixing Track Technical Report: TFC-TDF-UNet v3: Leaderboard A B

 \subsection{Data}

 For both Leaderboards, all 203 tracks of the Moises datasets were used for training (SDXDB23\_labelnoise for Leaderboard A and SDXDB23\_bleeding for Leaderboard B).
 We did not hold out a validation split; doing validation on noisy data did not generalize well.
 Instead, for early stopping and model selection, we used the challenge public set results where we submitted every 25k steps until mean SDR stopped improving.
-For data augmentation, we applied random chunking and randomly mixed sources from different songs \cite{blend}, as usually done in music source separation.

-An important preliminary for Leaderboards A and B was understanding what kind of noise label-noise and bleeding produced.
-By definition, 1) both corruptions add instrument sounds belonging to other classes and 2) for data with label-noise the loudness of noise would be equal to that of the clean source, while for bleeding the loudness would be lower.
-For a closer look at how these corruptions were actually simulated, we also listened to several tracks and found that label-noise adds just one instrument belonging to one other class, while bleeding seemed to add all instruments belonging to other classes.
+For data augmentation we used remixing, with no pitch-shift/time-stretch.

 \begingroup \endgroup